otto-de/api-guidelines/api-guidelines/rest/authorization/scopes/rules/shoud-adhere-to-scope-naming-conventions.md

 - Must not include internal product team names as `resource`. <!-- not automatic -->
 - `resource` should be pluralized when referring to collections and singular for singleton resources. <!-- not automatic -->

+> **Exception:** Google's UCP protocol requires `:` as a delimiter in predefined
+> scope names (e.g. `ucp:scopes:checkout_session`).
+Scopes registered exclusively
+> for UCP compliance are permitted to use `:` in their name.
+This is the only
+> exception to the character restriction above.

 :::

 ::: accordion Examples